YosaiProject/yosai/README.md

 - Enables Role-Based Access Control policies through permission-level and role-level access control
-- Two-Factor Authentication using Time-based One-Time Passwords
+- Two-Factor Authentication, featuring Time-based One-Time Passwords
 - Native Support for Caching and Serialization
 - A Complete Audit Trail of Events
 - Batteries Included:  Extensions Ready for Use